 A plastic cutter is any tool that is used to cut plastic.
 The most common plastic cutters are hand-held shears and single blades, though large plastic cutting machinery is also used in large-scale plastic fabrication operations.
 Plastic cutters can be designed in a variety of sizes, depending on the application for which they are intended.

 Plastic products can be made of either thermoplastics or thermosets.
 Thermoplastics are plastic products that are characterized by their capacity to be reshaped and reformed after having already undergone such shaping and forming processes at some point in their lifespans.
-Thermosets, on the other hand, cannot be reshaped after having already undergone a shaping and forming process.
+On the other hand, Thermosets cannot be reshaped after having already undergone a shaping and forming process.
 This is because of the plastic’s chemical composition.
 In other words, most thermoplastics can be easily recycled; thermosets, generally speaking, cannot be recycled.
 If exposed to sufficient heat, most thermosets will crack or become charred.
-Both thermoplastics and thermosets can, however, be subject to mechanical shaping and forming processes like cutting.
-Plastic cutting is just one of many plastic shaping processes; other examples are plastic machining, plastic stamping and even plastic welding.
+However, both thermoplastics and thermosets can be subject to mechanical shaping and forming processes like cutting.
+Plastic cutting is just one of many plastic shaping processes; other examples are plastic machining, plastic stamping, and even plastic welding.